torvalds/linux/Documentation/process/stable-kernel-rules.rst

 Rules on what kind of patches are accepted, and which ones are not, into the "-stable" tree:

- - It or an equivalent fix must already exist in Linus' tree (upstream).
+ - It or an equivalent fix must already exist in Linux mainline (upstream).
  - It must be obviously correct and tested.
  - It cannot be bigger than 100 lines, with context.
  - It must follow the